 Spirituality is directing our whole entire lives towards God.
 Is that possible?
-Some questions for reflection are: How can I live a life of grace?
+How can I live a life of grace?
 What do I need to do differently to obtain an intimate union with God?
 Have I surrendered to Him?
 Am I hanging onto some ideals that aren't the will of God?
 How do I get God at the center of my life?

 I was born to two wonderful parents who raised me and my two younger brothers in the Catholic faith.
 They had us baptized, and sacrificed time and money to send us to Catholic schools.
 We prepared for and received the Sacraments of Reconciliation, Eucharist and Confirmation.
 These all contributed to a good start to my faith and prayer life.

 Catholic Schools were a source of faith formation.
 I attended Catholic grade school and high school.
-I graduated from Dowling Catholic High School in 1986 where I learned more about faith in God.
+I graduated from Dowling Catholic High School in 1986.
 Catholic schools offered me opportunities for experiencing God’s grace through the sacraments of Reconciliation and Eucharist.
 I remember how I felt after making a good Confession.
 I would come out of the confessional with a new sense of self.
 There was a song in my heart: “I’m walking on sunshine, yeah!”

 In My Teens and Twenties

 You would think that these experiences of grace would have made me head over heels in love with Christ.
 Yet in my teens and twenties, I probably would describe myself as a floundering Catholic.
 I was on the fence, even lukewarm about my faith.
 I was not completely surrendered to God.